 Archeologists unravel the mysteries of Perpignan’s Medieval Jewish Quarter

-Recent excavations carried out by the Institut national de recherches archéologiques préventives (INRAP) have unearthed a treasure trove of artefacts that should now make it possible for historians to reconstitute the medieval Jewish quarter of Perpignan
+Excavations carried out by the Institut national de recherches archéologiques préventives (INRAP) unearthed a treasure trove of artefacts that should now make it possible for historians to reconstitute the medieval Jewish quarter of Perpignan

 Between 1243 and 1493, Le Call provided shelter for up to 1000 people in what was then the outskirts of the developing city.
 It was believed that the area had only one water cistern and a dig in 1997 revealed the existence of a mikveh, or Jewish baths, located in the area around the Couvent des Dominicains.